 Very few men will easily go after a truly false man, other than in some foolish way of being boasters.
 Whereas many men, and even the prophetic will go after a woman who has come into authority, as Jezebel became a Queen.
 When they do that then we will have a truly appalling reality on our hands.
 A man will do as a Queen Jezebel asks, when she uses the King’s seal.
 Also, a woman, who in truth is of that same mind, when they use their husbands as their seal of authority in order to exercise authority in the churches, is a picture of Jezebel.
 In the end such a sister will become that authority to such an effect that these false men will believe they are serving true God, when all others are laid waste who dare to so much as disagree with this outcome.
 That brethren is what it means to be in the prophetic ministry in this hour.
 A sister who openly rebels against all men will similarly resist all women too.
 Such a woman is truly Jezebelic in her influence and ambitions.
 Yet such women historically rarely achieved very much at all.
 The sister that will be most effectual in producing an outcome that manifests in the time when a voice will be heard in the wilderness speaking of Christ, yet is not John the Baptist, neither yet Elijah, will be brought about because men have continued to abrogate their natural authority, and because in the past they have abused their wives, and their sisters, and their daughters.
 Who does not know this and can say so without bitterness?

 The mercy of God is never so absent when men in the past have pressed sisters who had a reasonable anger in life, yet who were refused mercy and found themselves being abused in the churches also.
 For decades we called them Jezebel, and in so accusing them we laid a foundation for that real spirit of Jezebel to find an ascendancy in the churches.
 Perhaps even more difficult to understand we have now made those conditions in which a spirit of Jezebel is not necessary at all in many sisters because they have been taught from their cradle that men are after all worthless.
 Fit only to speak about mens’ things, as though our mothers and wives and our daughters were not our concerns.
 To which ambition we have created women groups, youth groups and sent men to have a greasy breakfast.
-So that our daughters who believe are compelled upon us as our sister, and our wives with whom we are joint heirs of grace together in Christ Jesus, have become other women that we can no more have authority over them lest their good attitude is endlessly undermined or else where other women at the behest of some men also, call them rebellious because they cannot receive their instruction.
+So that our daughters who believe are compelled upon us as our sister, and our wives with whom we are joint heirs of grace together in Christ Jesus, have become other women that we can no more have authority over them lest their good attitude (when it is one of godly submission) is endlessly undermined or else where other women at the behest of some men also, call them rebellious because they cannot receive their instruction.
 Or else where they are smiled at and set aside, along with their husbands.

 Many sisters with a real reason to be cautious of authority are being foolishly discouraged from their proper walk by preparing them for the place of authority wherein it is no longer needful for a Queen Jezebel to take the King’s seal to murder a Naboth – it is now possible for some sisters to have the seal and the title of the King themselves.
 In putting things in this way I am necessarily speaking of an outcome, and not making accusatory or derogatory remarks about sisters.
 Yet I could cite evidential accounts which the Lord opened up to me wherein this effect forms a substantial problem where some sisters with a prophetic gifting are mistering into the church, ideas that are devilish and harmful.
 At times this has been so dramatic that the costs has been very severe.